 Sustainability at SD

 San Domenico is a recipient of the prestigious U.S. Department of Education Green Ribbon Award for excellence in sustainability practices.
-As the first Marin school to be nominated, San Domenico is one of only three schools in California to be recognized this year and the only Northern CA school to receive this honor.

 This important recognition for SD is the culmination of nearly 20 years of passion, persistence, and teamwork across our entire school to make sustainable practices an everyday reality on our campus.
 Our vision and mission to develop an overall sustainability program for the school began in 1994.

 Today, San Domenico is home to a one-acre working organic garden and the largest solar installation in a Marin County school.
 Our ecoliteracy program is integrated into the K through 12 curriculum with environmental education, engagement, and stewardship at the core of who we are and what we do.
 SD’s 515 acres and faculty counsel provide students the time and space to work and learn outdoors, allowing for a natural development of reverence, respect, and care for the land.
 Here students learn to think critically, analytically, and contextually using real life, hands-on, integrated projects to solve real world problems.
 Ecoliteracy at San Domenico means our students develop a sense of their place on the land, in our community, and in the world at large.
+We continue to push the boundaries, to explore where we can reduce our ecological footprint and educate globally minded citizens.
+Together, we met our 85% Waste Diversion Rate three years ahead of schedule and we look forward to next steps.

 SD's ecoliteracy methodolgy teaches students about natural systems and our connection to them from a social, spiritual, cultural, and health perspective.